YanfengLi-r/sample-page/README.md

-# Actuarial Theory and Practice A 2023 T1 UNSW
+# Actuarial Theory and Practice A 2023

 _"Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn" - Benjamin Franklin_